S H I B O R I !!!!

 Shibori is the collective term in Japanese for tie-dye, stitch-dye, fold-dye, pole wrap-dye, etc. It is translated into English as shaped-resist dyeing, because no comparable embracing term exists in English.
 Learn more about the World Shibori Network (WSN) formed in 1992.
 In other words, Shibori is the Japanese word for a variety of ways of embellishing textiles by shaping cloth and securing it before dyeing.
 Although shibori is used to designatc a particular group of resist-dyed textiles, the verb root of the word emphasizes the action performed on cloth, the process of manipulating fabric.
 Rather than treating cloth as a two-dimensional surface, with shibori it is given a three-dimensional form by folding, crumpling, stitching, plaiting, or plucking and twisting.
 Cloth shaped by these methods is secured in a number of ways, such as binding and knotting.

-Okay, so mostly it is related to dying resists, but I had read an article about a year or so ago in Interweave Knits about applying the principle to knitting and
+Okay, so mostly it is related to dying resists, but I had read an article about a year or so ago in Interweave Knits about applying the

 Anyway, taking a pre-felted piece of wool, I wrapped small foam disks (about the size of half of a marshmallow) in random places.
 I wish i would have taken pictures, but it was SUCH an experiment one afternoon I didn't think to do it- next time definately!